Nandj/ospatrol-docs/docs/faq/ospatrol-wui.rst

       2013-02-02 10:48:41 install libaprutil1 <none> 1.3.12+dfsg-3

-   The alert format changed in 2.6, and since OSSEC-WUI is essentially abandonware it was not updated to handle the changes.
+   The alert format changed in 2.6, and since OSPatrol-WUI is essentially abandonware it was not updated to handle the changes.
-   A number of users have provided patches to correct the issues, and the OSSEC team is planning on releasing an updated WUI containing these patches.
+   A number of users have provided patches to correct the issues, and the OSPatrol team is planning on releasing an updated WUI containing these patches.
-   You can find a patched version of the OSSEC-WUI at a `bitbucket repository <https://bitbucket.org/jbcheng/ossec-wui>_`.
+   You can find a patched version of the OSPatrol-WUI at a `bitbucket repository <https://bitbucket.org/jbcheng/ospatrol-wui>_`.